Highways in Hungary: M5 motorway

-M6
+M6 motorway

-The M6 starts from Budapest (M0-M6 Interchange), it connects the Hungarian capital with Mohács, on the right bank of the Danube in the south, towards Osijek and Sarajevo.
+The M6 motorway starts from Budapest (M0-M6 Interchange), it connects the Hungarian capital with Dunaújváros, Szekszárd and Mohács, on the right bank of the Danube, towards Osijek and Sarajevo.

 The motorway is part of the European route E73.
 The final section reaching the border is currently under construction with a planned opening date in 2024.
 The connecting Croatian section is scheduled to be delivered a year earlier.